Geometric extensions of many-particle Hardy inequalities: Introduction

-In \cite{H-O2-Laptev-Tidblom:08}, a number of such many-particle Hardy inequalities were studied, both for non-interacting bosonic and fermionic particles (i.e. completely symmetric resp. antisymmetric wavefunctions), as well as for magnetically interacting two-dimensional particles, and the large-$N$ optimality of the derived constants was determined in the bosonic case.
-In the fermionic case, the optimal large-$N$ behaviour of the corresponding constants was determined in \cite{Frank-H-O-Laptev-Solovej}.
+Hoffmann-Ostenhof et. al. have in \cite{H-O2-Laptev-Tidblom:08} studied many-particle generalizations of the standard Hardy inequality \eqref{standard-Hardy-ineq} of the conventional type \eqref{standard-1D-many-particle} in arbitrary dimensions, both for bosonic and fermionic particles (i.e. completely symmetric resp. antisymmetric wave functions), as well as for magnetically interacting particles in two dimensions, and determined the optimal behavior for the associated constants in these inequalities in the large-$N$ limit for the bosonic or dist\-inguish\-able case (hence with implications for the coupling parameters in associated exactly solvable models).
+In the fermionic case, the optimal large-$N$ behavior of the corresponding constants was studied in \cite{Frank-H-O-Laptev-Solovej}.
+The magnetic case, relevant for models of anyons in two dimensions, was reconsidered and improved in \cite{Lundholm-Solovej:anyon}, leading to rigorous bounds for the energy of the anyon gas (see also \cite{Lundholm-Solovej:extended,Lundholm-Solovej:exclusion} for recent applications).

-In this note we will focus on the bosonic case and use the so-called ground state representation for the Laplacian on a subdomain of $\R^n$ to derive the standard (bosonic) many-particle Hardy inequalities in a simple and systematic way.
+In this note we will focus on the case of bosons or distinguishable particles and use the so-called ground state representation for the Laplacian on a subdomain of $\R^n$ to derive the conventional (bosonic) many-particle Hardy inequalities in a simple and systematic way.
 Using multilinear and Clifford algebra, the approach we take straightforwardly generalizes to other types of many-particle Hardy inequalities, involving geometric relatives and higher-dimensional analogs of distances between particles.
+Some of these generalizations coincide with the interaction potentials of generalized Calogero-Sutherland models such as those studied in \cite{Calogero-Marchioro:73,Murthy-Bhaduri-Sen:96,Ghosh-Rao:98,Calogero:99}.
 Also the case of critical dimension, which for the standard bosonic case is equal to two, is covered, and corresponding inequalities involving logarithms found.
-We point out that some of the generalizations presented have been considered earlier by Laptev et. al. \cite{Laptev}.
-A more general discussion on the systematic application of the ground state representation, as well as numerous other examples of its usefulness, will be reviewed elsewhere \cite{Lundholm-Portmann}.
+We point out that some of the generalizations presented have also been considered in the context of Hardy inequalities by Laptev et. al. \cite{Laptev}.
+For purposes of illustrating the method and techniques involved in a more accessible way, we choose to start from a simple setting and build up a more general framework rather than to start with the most general (but technically complicated) theorem and then specialize from that.